sebastian-veed-io/draft-js/README.md

 ```html
 <meta charset="utf-8" />
 ```

-Further examples of how Draft.js can be used are provided in the `/examples` directory of this repo.
+Further examples of how Draft.js can be used are provided below.

-### Building Draft.js
+### Examples

-Draft.js is built with [Yarn](https://classic.yarnpkg.com/en/) v1.
-Using other package managers mgiht work, but is not officially supported.

-To clone and build, run:
+Visit http://draftjs.org/ to try out a basic rich editor example.

+The repository includes a variety of different editor examples to demonstrate some of the features offered by the framework.

+To run the examples, first build Draft.js locally.
+The Draft.js build is tested with Yarn v1 only.
+If you're using any other package manager and something doesn't work, try using yarn v1:

 ```
 git clone https://github.com/facebook/draft-js.git